brianprost/HyperBook/plan/final_report.md

 The HyperBook Application makes use of .NET Core API endpoints hosted in Azure for backend functionality.
 These will be tested for proper functionality including the following checks:

 - GET requests return expected values with correct data types and structures.
-- POST requests are validated by the application, and processed correctly to update any relevant data.
+- POST requests are validated by the application and processed correctly to update any relevant data.
 - Browser testing to verify the web application loads and displays properly among various browsers.

 Specific tests to be performed using the functionality of the frontend are detailed below: